Anita Hendrie

-She was born in Philadelphia, Pennsylvania, the daughter of William Scott Hendrie and M. Louise Morton.
+Hendrie was born in Philadelphia, Pennsylvania, the daughter of William Scott Hendrie and M. Louise Morton.
 Her father was a surgeon.
 Her grandfathers were John Martin, a signer of the Declaration of Independence, and painter Benjamin West.

-In about 1902, she and actor/director David Miles were married, which they remained until his death.

-Hendrie acted with the stock company at Forepaugh's theater in Cincinnati before moving to Salt Lake City in 1907 to perform there.
-In 1899, she performed in vaudeville.

-Hendrie died at her home in Brooklyn at age 72 on April 15, 1940.
-She is interred at Milford, Connecticut.
+Hendrie acted with the stock company at Forepaugh's theater in Cincinnati until going to work to Salt Lake City in 1907.
+She died at her home in Brooklyn at age 72 on April 15, 1940.
+Her grave is in Milford, Connecticut.